VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Results

-Finally, we find that 1,148 of our 1,665 motifs do not have any overlap with known motifs, indicating that our algorithm is uncovering novel motifs.
-A cursory examination of randomly sampled motifs reveals potentially interesting relationships between RNAs of varying functional roles.
-For example, motif \texttt{ID: 138} (drawn in {\bf Fig. ~\ref{fig:sample-motifs}}) contains 138 occurrences, mostly from ribosomal RNA, but interestingly some instances fall in a viral ribozyme complex (PDBID: 1Y0Q).
-Similarly, motif $\texttt{ID: 496}$ features instances from ribosomes, as well as the fluoride riboswitch (PDBID: 4ENC).
-An in-depth analysis of all individual instances is out of the scope of this contribution, but we plot some additional examples in {\bf Figure \ref{fig:supp:sample-motifs}}.
+\fix{Since our motif set is significantly larger than those presented by existing methods, it is possible that the tool is uncovering novel motifs and exploring new regions of the structure space}.
+A cursory examination of randomly sampled motifs reveals potentially interesting relationships between RNAs of varying functional roles. \fix{For example, motif \texttt{ID: 869} (drawn in {\bf Figure ~\ref{fig:sample-motifs}}) contains 191 occurrences, mostly from ribosomal RNA, but interestingly some instances fall in a viral ribozyme complex (PDBID: 1Y0Q).
+Similarly, motif $\texttt{ID: 1627}$ features instances from ribosomes, as well as the FMN riboswitch (PDBID: 3F2X).} An in-depth analysis of all individual instances is out of the scope of this contribution, but we plot some additional examples in {\bf Supplementary Figure \ref{fig:supp:sample-motifs}}.
 Nonetheless, all the motifs identified by \vern\ can be browsed and downloaded on our web server \url{vernal.cs.mcgill.ca}, and are thus available to the community for further analysis.